 - Comparisons to other companies (like services) nationwide.

 - And much more.

 You can create a task manually within BidClips and assign it to a member of your sales team.

-You will use this section of the Provider Portal to conduct direct (chat/phone) communication with your customers.
+You will use this section of the Provider Portal to conduct direct (chat) communication with your customers.
 Within the Communicate section you will find the following items: